unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 </Page>
 ```

-If you're familiar with MVVM, the above XAML would look familiar, as it's the same XAML you would write if you had a ViewModel that exposed a `CurrentWeather` property that returns a `WeatherInfo` entity with a `Temperature` property.
-What's unique to MVUX is the additional information that `IFeed` exposes, such as when data is being loaded.
+If you're familiar with MVVM, the above XAML would look familiar, as it's the same XAML you would write if you had a viewmodel that exposed a `CurrentWeather` property that returns a `WeatherInfo` entity, with a `Temperature` property.

+What's unique to MVUX is the additional information that `IFeed` exposes, such as when data is being loaded and whether there was an error loading the data.
 For this, we can leverage the `FeedView` control which is part of MVUX.

 ```xml
 <Page x:Class="WeatherApp.MainPage"